ongardie/cubicle/docs/Bubblewrap.md

 ### Installing Dependencies

 You'll need [Rust and Cargo](https://www.rust-lang.org/tools/install).
-The version in Debian 11 is too old.
+The version in Debian 12 may be too old.

 Install the other dependencies: